-The Nursing Assisting course (NAS 100) is designed to prepare men and women as nursing assistants who work under the supervision of physicians, registered nurses, and licensed practical nurses.
+The Nursing Assisting course (NAS 100) / NNAS 9120 is offered as credit or non credit and is designed to prepare men and women as nursing assistants who work under the supervision of physicians, registered nurses, and licensed practical nurses.
 Preparation to provide basic, personal care for patients/residents in long term care and acute health care settings and physicians' offices is included.
 Content necessary for a student to become eligible to write the Nursing Assistant Certificate Examination (NACEP) is included and complies with federally mandated OBRA87 guidelines.
 The Nursing Assisting course is approved by the Alabama Department of Public Health, Division of Healthcare Facilities.

-The Medication Assistant course (NAS 102) is designed to prepare men and women as a medication aide who works under the supervision of registered nurses and licensed practical nurses.
+The Medication Assistant course (NNAS 9102) is a noncredit designed to prepare men and women as a medication aide who works under the supervision of registered nurses and licensed practical nurses.
 Preparation to administer basic medications to patients/residents in long term care settings is included.
-With successful completion of NAS 100 and NAS 102, students are eligible to write the Medication Aide Certification Exam (MACE) to obtain certification as a Medication Aide.
+With successful completion of NAS 100/NNAS 9120 and NNAS 9102, students are eligible to write the Medication Aide Certification Exam (MACE) to obtain certification as a Medication Aide.
 The Medication Aide course is approved by the Alabama Community College System (ACCS).

-Both NAS 100 and NAS 102 contain classroom, laboratory and clinical instruction.
+Both NAS 100/ NNAS9120 and NNAS 9102 contain classroom, laboratory and clinical instruction.

 Students who wish to obtain college credit for their coursework must meet all SUSCC admission requirements.

-Non-college credit students are not required to meet College admission requirements.
+Non credit students are not required to meet College admission requirements.
 Both courses are offered at various times during the year on the Valley, Opelika, or Wadley campus.

-NAS Course Enrollment Requirements:
+NAS Course Enrollment Requirements

 - 1. Application for the Nursing Assisting / Medication Aide

 - 2. Negative drug screen

 - 3. Negative T.B. skin test within 1 year

-- 4. Current immunizations, including but not limited to, Tetanus and Hepatitis B

-- 5. Ability to meet essential functions
+- 4. Ability to meet essential functions

-- 6. Clear criminal background check
+- 5. Clear criminal background check

-- 7. Current CPR certification at the American Heart Association Healthcare Provider level
+- 6. Current CPR certification at the American Heart Association Healthcare Provider level

-- 8. Flu shot
+- 7. Flu shot